 What’s Protected?

-New York non-compete laws assert that employers may indeed have “legitimate” concerns regarding protecting confidential company materials and trade secrets.
-Consequently, non-compete agreements in New York are intended to stop employees from appropriating both confidential information and singular skills they learned while working for a particular employer.
+New York non-compete laws assert that employers may have “legitimate” concerns regarding protecting confidential company materials and trade secrets.
+Consequently, non-compete agreements in New York are intended to stop employees from appropriating confidential information and singular skills they learned while working for a particular employer.

 Reasonable Use and Exemptions

-Limitations on time
+Limitations on Time

-Agreements should not prevent someone from obtaining employment due to unreasonable geographical limitations.
 For example, if an employee signed a non-compete agreement that forbids the employee from working within 200 miles of where they are employed, the New York courts would more likely find that agreement non-enforceable because of imposing undue hardship on that employee.

 Doctrine of Reformation

 New York adheres to the reformation doctrine, which permits judges to delete, change, or add language contained in a non-compete agreement.
-[3] Although rarely used, this law is implemented only in special cases where a judge considers the non-compete agreement too broad, misleading, or otherwise unenforceable.
-Judges can then modify the content of an agreement to make it legally enforceable.
+[2] Although rarely used, this law is implemented only in special cases where a judge considers the non-compete agreement too broad, misleading, or otherwise unenforceable.

-Here is a New York non-compete agreement template, in PDF and Word format:
+Here is a New York non-compete agreement template in PDF and Word format: